RMerl/asuswrt-merlin/README-merlin.txt

  * upnp.postconf
  * vsftpd.postconf

-Here is a simple dnsmasq.postconf script that demonstrates how to modify the maximum number of leases set in the dnsmasq configuration:
+To make things easier for novice users who don't want to learn the arcane details of using "sed", a script providing support functions is available.
+The following dnsmasq.postconf script demonstrates how to modify the maximum number of leases in the dnsmasq configuration:

 -----
      #!/bin/sh
      CONFIG=$1

-     sed "s/dhcp-lease-max=253/dhcp-lease-max=100/" -i $CONFIG
+     source /usr/sbin/helper.sh

+     pc_replace "dhcp-lease-max=253" "dhcp-lease-max=100" $CONFIG
 -----

+Three functions are currently available through helper.sh:

+   pc_replace "original string" "new string" "config filename" pc_insert "string to locate" "string to insert after" "config filename" pc_append "string to append" "config filename"

-Note that these scripts are blocking the firmware while they run, to ensure the service only gets started once the script is done.
+Note that postconf scripts are blocking the firmware while they run, to ensure the service only gets started once the script is done.
 Make sure those scripts do exit properly, or the router will be stuck during boot, requiring a factory default reset to recover it.